programminghistorian/jekyll/en/lessons/introduction-to-ffmpeg.md

 * Hockey, S. (2004) “The History of Humanities Computing,” A Companion to Digital Humanities, ed.
 Susan Schreibman, Ray Siemens, John Unsworth.
 Oxford: Blackwell.

-# About the Author

-Dave Rodriguez is an audiovisual archivist, curator, and filmmaker.
-He is currently Resident Librarian in the Office of Digital Research and Scholarship at Florida State University.

-### This tutorial was made possible with the support of the British Academy and written during the Programming Historian Workshop at La Universidad de Los Andes in Bogotá, Colombia, 31 July - 3 August, 2018.
+<div class=“alert alert-warning”>This tutorial was made possible with the support of the British Academy and written during the Programming Historian Workshop at La Universidad de Los Andes in Bogotá, Colombia, 31 July - 3 August, 2018.</div>